 What is Memory Foam?

 Memory foam is a polyurethane foam type, sometimes referred to as viscoelastic foam.
 It has the ability to slowly return to its original shape once pressure is applied.
 This means that it has a high level of viscosity (hence the name viscoelastic foam).
 Because of this, it is regarded as a low-resilience polyurethane material (LRPu).

 Who Created Memory Foam?

-You may be surprised to learn that NASA played a part in the development of memory foam, back in 1966.
-NASA needed to develop a means to improve the safety of their aircraft cushions for pilots and passengers.
-As such, they contracted their Ames Research Center to develop such a material.
+You may be surprised to learn that NASA developed memory foam back in 1966.
+NASA required a means to improve the safety of their aircraft cushions for pilots and passengers.
+As such, they contracted their Ames Research Center to develop a material to provide this.
 The resulting product was aptly named “slow spring back foam”.